Published January 10, 2026

 Short Answer

-Emotions affect relationships by influencing communication, conflict resolution, intimacy, and connection.
-Positive emotions strengthen bonds, while unmanaged negative emotions can create distance and conflict.
+Emotions affect relationships by influencing communication, conflict resolution, intimacy, trust, and overall relationship satisfaction through emotional expression and regulation.

 Detailed Explanation